 In partnership with Texas Workforce Commission Vocational Rehabilitation staff, Central Texas will participate in a summer program targeting youth with disabilities.
 Youth with disabilities can participate in a paid work experience program.
 Youth with disabilities, ages 14-22, who are in school and are either current or potential Vocational Rehabilitation customers will be eligible.
 Participants will receive employability skills training, either prior to or during their work experience placement.
 Local Vocational Rehabilitation counselors will assist in identifying students who may participate in Summer Work Experience and will refer them to Workforce Youth staff.
-The Board and Vocational Rehabilitation staff will partner to identify the students who can best benefit from participation, this will be especially important since it is anticipated that there are more potential participants than work experience opportunities.
+The Board and Vocational Rehabilitation staff will partner to identify the students who can best benefit from participants than work experience opportunities.
 In addition, youth will have the opportunity to participate in learning activities such as informational interviews to research employers, job site tours, job shadowing, and mentoring opportunities by an employer in the community.